iodepo/odis-arch/book/gettingStarted.md

 Sometimes, an existing pattern is close you what you need, but there are modifications that would make it a better fit (e.g. modifying spatial metadata to include depth more explicitly).
-Many of these modifcations are likely to be useful to the whole Federation, thus we encourage you to post an issue on our `odis-arch` GitHub repo [TODO:Add link].
+Many of these modifications are likely to be useful to the whole Federation, thus we encourage you to post an issue on our `odis-arch` GitHub repo [TODO:Add link].
 There, you can describe the modification and how it would help improve the description and discovery of ocean data, and the ODIS team can help shape, verify, and integrate